azsk/DevOpsKit-docs/01-Subscription-Security/Readme.md

                                -RoleNames 'Owner' `
 			                   -ExpiringInDays 10`
                                -DoNotOpenOutputFolder
       ```
+   4. <h4> List existing role settings (-ListRoleSettings) </h4>

+      Use this command to list Azure role with PIM assignments at the specified scope to fetch existing settings of a role for both Eligible and Active role assignments.

+      ```PowerShell
+	  Get-AzSKPIMConfiguration -ListRoleSettings  `
+                              -ManagementGroupId <ManagementGroupId> `
+                              -RoleName "Owner" `
+      ```
+      <b>Example 1: </b> List role settings for 'Owner' PIM role at Management Group level.

+      ```PowerShell
+      Get-AzSKPIMConfiguration -ListRoleSettings `
+                               -ManagementGroupId "65be5555-34ee-43a0-ddee-23fbbccdee45" `
+                               -RoleName "Owner" `
+      ```

 ### Use Set-AzSKPIMConfiguration (alias 'setpim') for configuring/changing PIM settings at Management Group level: